 The views of persons who will or may be affected or interested in the Regional Council establishing HoldCo as part of the IPO structure will inform the final decision.
-Should the Regional Council agree to proceed with an IPO transaction and, as part of that decision, determine to establish HoldCo to be the listed entity (having considered all feedback on the establishment of HoldCo received through this consultation process), HoldCo would be established to own all the shares in Napier Port and be the listed entity.
+Should the Regional Council agree to proceed with an IPO transaction and, as part of that decision, determine to establish HoldCo to be the listed entity, HoldCo would be established to own all the shares in Napier Port and be the listed entity.